Influence Psychology Framework

 1. Reciprocity

-Core concept: People feel obligated to give back to others who have given to them first.
+Core concept: People feel obligated to give back to those who have given to them first.

-Why it works: Humans are wired to avoid being indebted.
-The obligation to repay is so strong that it can overpower other factors like personal preference or fairness.
+Why it works: Humans are wired to avoid being indebted — the obligation to repay can overpower personal preference, and the return favor often exceeds the original gift.

 Key insights: